20centaurifux/Fonzie/README.md

 another one for code.

 The default stack size is 256 *bytes*.
 The data segment can have 256 *bytes* and the code segment 2048 *bytes*.
-These values can easily changed before compililng ***Fonzie***.
+These values can easily be changed before compililng ***Fonzie***.

+Calling a *subroutine* ***Fonzie*** pushs the return address onto the stack.
+Please keep this in mind before returning from a *subroutine*.

 ## Registers